uchida-takumi/my_simple_mecab/README.md

-# simple_python_docker_app
+# my_docker_mecab
-This is a simple python Dockerfile and utilities for my use.
+This is a simple python Dockerfile having mecab on python.

 # usage